evronylab/HiDEF-seq/docs/outputs.md

 #### yaml.config
 Top-level configuration loaded from the analysis YAML.
 Keys mirror the templates in [`config_templates/`](../config_templates), so their meanings follow the descriptions in that documentation (for example `runs`, `samples`, `chromgroups`, `region_filters`, and `sensitivity_parameters`).
-The list-column preserves the original nested structure and string padding codes exactly as specified in the YAML.
+The list-column stores the original nested structure and string padding codes exactly as specified in the YAML.

 #### run_metadata